we-dad/InteriorDesigner/README.md

 ## Technical challenges

-A production crash from an empty portfolio array, the read-versus-write trade-off behind the chat data model, Sign in with Apple's one-time name delivery, and an image pipeline that compressed without resizing:
+A production crash from an empty portfolio array, the read-versus-write trade-off behind the chat data model, and Sign in with Apple's one-time name delivery:

 **[docs/CHALLENGES.md](docs/CHALLENGES.md)**